chatcoachhackathon-oss/ChatCoachHackathon/README.md

 ## 🚀 Quick Start

 1. **Open the project:**
-   - Simply open `index.html` in your browser
+   - Simply open `index.html` in your browser (shows device mockup on dark background)
+   - Or open `screen.html` directly to see just the app
    - No build process needed!

 2. **View on mobile:**
+   - The `index.html` shows a device mockup (best for presentations)
-   - Open browser dev tools (F12)
+   - Open browser dev tools (F12) with `screen.html` for mobile testing
    - Toggle device toolbar (Ctrl/Cmd + Shift + M)
    - Select iPhone 12 or similar mobile device